percona/pmm-doc/docs/details/commands/pmm-admin.md

     :  MongoDB password.

     `--agent-password=password`
-    :  Override the default password for accessing the `/metrics` end point.
+    :  Override the default password for accessing the `/metrics` endpoint.
 (Username is `pmm` and default password is the agent ID.)

         !!! caution ""
             This password is visible in the [inventory].